 Winterization is not always performed, but it is a very important process when the final product is intended to be vaped.
 Some terpenes and other compounds are also filtered out during this process, but many manufacturers choose to add terpenes to their CBD oil after winterization.

-These are the most commonly used CBD extraction methods and, as expected, each comes with their own advantages and disadvantages.
+These are the most commonly used CBD extraction methods and, as expected, each comes with its own advantages and disadvantages.
 The main takeaway from this guide should be that the reason you may have seen “supercritical CO2 extraction” in ads and promotions is not just that it sounds cool (although it does!)
-Simply put, CO2 extraction is by far the cleanest and most efficient CBD extraction method, and a no-brainer for any lab that can actually afford it.
+Simply put, CO2 extraction is by far the cleanest and most efficient CBD extraction method—and a no-brainer for any lab that can actually afford it.

 This doesn’t mean that all CO2-extracted CBD products are better by definition.
 But if a lab invests in the equipment that’s required for the most technically demanding extraction method, chances are that they know what they are doing.
 When in doubt, check lab tests, and always choose third-party tested CBD products from reputable sources.